Predicting Intraoperative Hypoxemia with Hybrid Inference Sequence Autoencoder Networks: Introduction

-\item We propose a novel end-to-end sequence learning model for multivariate time series that jointly optimizes multiple highly-correlated tasks, a supervised discriminative task and two sequence generation tasks.
-Through joint training, the learned contextual latent representations facilitate better prediction and meanwhile seamlessly gets fine-tuned for task-specific effectiveness.
+\item We design a novel sequence learning framework for multivariate time series that jointly optimizes multiple highly-correlated tasks including a supervised discriminative task and two sequence generation tasks.
+Through joint training, the learned contextual latent representations facilitate better predictions and meanwhile are seamlessly optimized for task-specific effectiveness.

-\item To the best of our knowledge, our approach is the first to use a learning-based approach for \textit{persistent} hypoxemia prediction, a challenging but clinically significant problem.

-\item Extensive experiments on a large patient cohort show the effectiveness and improvement of our proposed model over strong baselines, with potential to improve clinical decision making and make impacts on surgical practice.
+\item Extensive experiments on a large pediatric surgical cohort show the improvement of our proposed model over strong baselines and the potential of hiNet to support clinical decisions and impact surgical practice.

 \end{itemize}